The folklore & evermore Era

 No Rules Anymore: Taylor’s Indie Reinvention

 During the spring and early summer months of 2020, Taylor wrote, recorded, and released folklore in its entirety—a creative feat that not only redefined her sound but also challenged expectations of what pop stars could achieve in isolation.
 One of the key figures in this transformation was Aaron Dessner of the indie-rock band The National, a group Taylor had long admired.
-She first met Dessner backstage at one of the band’s concerts in 2019, where they had a brief but memorable conversation.
+She first met him backstage at one of the band’s concerts in 2019, where they had a brief but memorable conversation.
 “It’s my favorite thing to ask people I’m a fan of: ‘How do you write?’” she later said.
-Dessner’s answer stuck with her.
+Aaron’s answer stuck with her.
 “All the band members live in different parts of the world,” he explained.
 “So I make tracks and send them to Matt [Berninger], our lead singer, and he writes the top line.”
-Taylor was struck by the simplicity and potential of that remote collaboration model.
+Taylor was struck by the simplicity and potential of that remote collaboration model, she told Paul McCartney in an interview for Rolling Stone in 2020.
 “I kind of stored it in my brain as a future idea for a project… ‘Maybe one day I’ll work with Aaron Dessner.’”

 «There’s so much stress everywhere you turn that I kind of wanted to make an album that felt sort of like a hug, or like your favorite sweater that makes you feel like you want to put it on.
 Like a good cardigan, a good, worn-in cardigan.
 Or something that makes you reminisce on your childhood.
 I think sadness can be cozy.
 It can obviously be traumatic and stressful, too, but I kind of was trying to lean into sadness that feels like somehow enveloping in not such a scary way—like nostalgia and whimsy incorporated into a feeling like you’re not all right.
 Because I don’t think anybody was really feeling like they were in their prime this year.
 Isolation can mean escaping into your imagination in a way that’s kind of nice.»